comeetie/greed/README.md

     but the package handles virtually any type of data combination by stacking models on top of each data types.
 For example graph data with continuous or categorical data attached to the nodes are handled.
-A tutorial is available in `vignette("Mixed-Models")`.
-See also the documentation for the `MixedModels` S4 class.
+A tutorial is available in `vignette("CombinedModels")`.
+    See also the documentation for the `CombinedModels` S4 class.
 -   **Mixture of regression** for simultaneous clustering and fitting a regression model in each cluster.
 A tutorial is available in `vignette("MoR")`.
 See also the documentation for the `MoR` S4